-82nd Annual Golden Globes®
+82nd Annual Golden Globes® LIVE COVERAGE.

 • Cecil B. DeMille

-Ready for My deMille: Profiles in Excellence – Sidney Poitier, 1982
+Ready for My DeMille: Profiles in Excellence – Sidney Poitier, 1982

-Beginning in 1952 when the Cecil B. deMille Award was presented to its namesake visionary director, the Hollywood Foreign Press Association has awarded its most prestigious prize 69 times.
+Beginning in 1952 when the Cecil B. DeMille Award was presented to its namesake director, the Hollywood Foreign Press Association has awarded its most prestigious prize 69 times.
 From Walt Disney to Bette Davis, Elizabeth Taylor to Steven Spielberg and 62 others, the deMille has gone to luminaries – actors, directors, producers – who have left an indelible mark on Hollywood.
 Sometimes mistaken with a career achievement award, per HFPA statute, the deMille is more precisely bestowed for “outstanding contributions to the world of entertainment”.

-Cecil B deMille honoree Sidney Poitier not only broke ground for Black actors, but his early box office clout also has never been equaled by any actor of color.
+Cecil B DeMille honoree Sidney Poitier not only broke ground for Black actors, but his early box office clout also has never been equaled by any actor of color.
 And he was the first African American to have a significant following with audiences internationally.

-It was no less than Darryl F. Zanuck who lured him to Hollywood, casting him in a co-starring role opposite Richard Widmark and Linda Darnell in Joseph L. Mankiewicz’s No Way Out, the first major studio movie to deal with racial bigotry.
+It was Darryl F. Zanuck who lured him to Hollywood, casting him in a co-starring role opposite Richard Widmark and Linda Darnell in Joseph L. Mankiewicz’s No Way Out, the first major studio movie to deal with racial bigotry.
 Although the film wasn’t well-received, he was quickly signed to play a key role in the film version of Alan Paton’s acclaimed novel Cry, the Beloved Country.
 A minor supporting role in Universal’s Red Ball Express led to an important one in legendary cinematographer James Wong Howe’s only directing effort Go Man Go and a brief role in William Wellman’s Goodbye My Lady.

 Poitier was now the go-to African American actor, replacing Harry Belafonte in Samuel Goldwyn’s Golden Globe-winning Porgy and Bess, for which he earned his second Golden Globe nomination.